zhikaiong2001/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download `tether.jar` and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file or run `java -jar tether.jar`.
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file or running `java -jar tether.jar`.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. Closing the app using the `exit` command

+   1. Type the command exit into the command line and hit enter.
+      Expected: The app window closes.

+4. Closing the app by clicking on the close button

+   1. Click the close button in the top right hand corner of the app window.
+      Expected: The app window closes.

+5. Closing the app by clicking on the `Exit` button in the `File` tab

+    1. Click on the `File` tab in the top left corner of the app window.

+    2. Click on the `Exit` button that is displayed under the `File` tab.
+       Expected: The app window closes.

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all persons using the `list_persons` command.
+Multiple persons in the list, specifically there exists a person with phone number `123` and there is no existing person with phone number `456`.

-   1. Test case: `delete 1`<br>
+    2. Test case: `delete 123`<br>
-      Expected: First contact is deleted from the list.
+       Expected: Contact with phone number `123` is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+    3. Test case: `delete 456`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is an invalid phone number)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Finding a person

+1. Finding a person by name

+    1. Prerequisites: Tether already contains multiple persons in the list, specifically there exists a person with name `Alice` and there is no existing person with phone number `Bob`.

+    2. Test case: `find_name Alice` <br>
+       Expected: Contact with name `Alice` is displayed on the list.

+    3. Test case: `find_name Bob` <br>
+       Expected: An empty list is displayed.

+2. Finding a person by phone number

+    1. Prerequisites: Tether already contains multiple persons in the list, specifically there exists a person with phone number `123` and there is no existing person with phone number `456`.

+    2. Test case: `find_phone 123` <br>
+       Expected: Contact with phone number `123` is displayed on the list.

+    3. Test case: `find_phone 456` <br>
+       Expected: An empty list is displayed.

+3. Finding a person by email

+    1. Prerequisites: Tether already contains multiple persons in the list, specifically there exists a person with phone number `alice@email.com` and there is no existing person with phone number `bob@email.com`.

+    2. Test case: `find_email alice@email.com` <br>
+       Expected: Contact with email `alice@email.com` is displayed on the list.

+    3. Test case: `find_email bob@email.com` <br>
+       Expected: An empty list is displayed.

-### Saving data
+### Saving and Loading data from data file

+1. Saving and loading data from data file.

+    1. Prerequisites: The data file exists and is located at `data/addressbook.json`.
+Data in data file is valid.

+    2. Perform commands that changes data in Tether (Example: add an applicant using `add_applicant n/Alice p/123 e/alice@email.com`)

+    3. Close and launch Tether again. <br>
+       Expected: Tether correctly displays the updated data.

+2. Dealing with corrupted data file.

+    1. Prerequisites: The data file exists and is located at `data/addressbook.json`.

+    2. Add an invalid character to the `addressbook.json` (e.g. add a # to the start of file).

+    3. Close and launch Tether again. <br>
+       Expected: Tether does not display any data and an error message is shown in the terminal.

-1. Dealing with missing/corrupted data files
+3. Dealing with missing data file.

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+    1. Prerequisites: The data file exists and is located at `data/addressbook.json`.

+    2. Delete the data file located at `data/addressbook.json`.

+    3. Close and launch Tether again. <br>
+       Expected: New data file created at `data/addressbook.json` containing some sample data.

+## **Appendix: Planned Enhancements**

+**Team Size**: 5 members <br>

+Given below are the planned enhancements we plan to implement for our application in the future:

+1. **To be added**

+## **Appendix: Effort**

+**To be added**